 As JAMB Computer Based Exam(CBT) draws closer, one of the important preparations the candidates need to make is to learn the steps to answer JAMB questions on a computer.

 The good news is that it is easy, so, don’t panic about it.

-Actually, using a computer to answer JAMB questions might be the easiest thing you will ever have to do as a JAMBite.
-But since you are looking for answers on how to answer JAMB questions with a computer, lets me guide you on the basic tools you need to know.
+Using a computer to answer JAMB questions might be the easiest thing you will ever have to do as a JAMBite.
+But since some of you are not used to CBT tests, hence looking for guidelines on how to answer JAMB questions with a computer, let me guide you on the things you need to know.

 - JAMB CBT exam mode

 - How to answer the JAMB questions